doomedcat17/scpier/README.md

 **BUTTON**

-Element with this type will be clicked. **All elements with onclick attribute are considered as buttons!**
+Element with this type will be clicked. **All elements with onclick attribute are treated as buttons!**

 ```yaml
 selector: "#button-to-click"